pulumi/docs/content/blog/when-to-use-azure-cosmos-db/index.md

 When should you use Cosmos DB on Azure?
 It's a hard question to answer.

 Azure Cosmos DB tries to do it all - which makes it both powerful and, honestly, kind of confusing.
 The marketing doesn't help either.
-Yeah, it's flexible, but before you jump in, you need to understand how it actually works under the hood, what it'll cost you, and what trade-offs you're making by choosing it.
+Yeah, it's a flexible database, but before you jump in, you need to understand how it actually works under the hood, what it'll cost you, and what trade-offs you're making by choosing it.

 I'm going to break all that down.
 Here's a roadmap: